DataDog/hiring-engineers/answers.md

 I am still not out of the woods yet.
 No collectd APM data has shown up in the Datadog GUI yet.
 I'm going to do some more debugging.

 More to come......

-**UPDATE - This just in - UPDATE** deactivating the python virtual environment, which I had previously activated, appears to have made a differece.
+**UPDATE - This just in - UPDATE** deactivating the python virtual environment, which I had previously activated, appears to have made a difference.

 These 2 lines of information appear to indicate that ddtrace has identified a service: